 - Pendular system - faster but less accurate cuts;

-- Some machines offer a removable hook very useful when working on the scale - possibility of hanging on a bar for example;
+- Some machines offer a removable hook which is very useful when working on ladders - possibility of hanging on a bar for example;

 - A useful LED lamp.

-The cordless reciprocating saw is slightly heavier due to its battery.
+The cordless reciprocating saw is slightly heavier due to its li-ion battery.
 Its performance is also limited by its technology.
-However, it is a compact, autonomous and a handy tool for difficult and restricted access cuts and on sites where no power supply is available and where dragging along a compressor would be tedious.
-Their features are quite similar to wired electrical models:
+However, it is a compact, autonomous and handy tool for difficult and restricted access cuts.
+It's also useful on sites where no power supply is available and where dragging along a compressor would be tedious.
+Their features are quite similar to corded electrical models:

-- Voltage 12 V to 18 V with battery charge indicator;
+- 12 V to 18 V with battery charge indicator;

-- Intensity from 3 to 4 Ah - ampere hour;
+- Intensity from 3 to 4 Ah - amperes per hour;

-- Cutting capacity 100 to 200 mm in wood for high performance and 100 mm in steel;
+- Cutting capacity of 100 to 200 mm in wood in high-performance models and 100 mm in steel;

 - LED lights;